 Continue to fry until the sausages are a nice golden brown, then transfer to a plate.

-In the same pan, heat 1 tbsp of oil and once hot, cook the onion and celery for 2 minutes, then add the rice and fry for 3 minutes on a medium heat, allowing the rice to toast into the hot oil.
+In the same pan, heat 1/2 tbsp of oil and once hot, cook the onion and garlic for 2 minutes, then add the rice and fry for 3 minutes on a medium heat, allowing the rice to toast into the hot oil.
 I don’t usually use much oil in my cooking however in risotto I think it’s essential to ensure you get the right texture for the rice.
 Stir continuously with a wooden spoon.
 Pour the wine over the rice and continue to cook for a further minute to allow the alcohol to evaporate.

 You will know the rice is cooked when all the liquid has been absorbed and the rice is cooked but still has a slight bite.
 This takes around 20 minutes (and be careful, you may not need all the stock).